 COVID-19 Temporary changes affecting parental leave

 The Government has amended the Parental Leave and Employment Protection Act 1987.
-The change is backdated to 25 March 2020.
 It means that some workers on parental leave who temporarily returned or will return to work during the COVID-19 period will not lose their parental leave entitlements.

 Paid parental leave (PPL) entitlement

 You will not lose your PPL entitlement if either of the following apply to you:

 - your skills, experience or qualification mean nobody else can fill your role

 - there is unusually high demand for workers in your role